 Service commitment (a.k.a staffing) will not be scheduled until the resident has evidence of ability to work closely under the supervision of a licensed staff member or as a licensed pharmacist him/herself.
 Proper training will be provided prior to staffing.
 Staffing requirements will be discussed during orientation and may be subject to change during the residency year.
 At the start of the residency year, the resident will begin staffing every fourth weekend, Sat + Sun, an 8-hour workday shift (e.g., 8:00a - 4:30p).
 Additionally, the resident will staff one evening shift per week (you will be assigned Mon, Tu, Wed, or Th for the duration of the year) 3:45 - 10:00p.
-Upon completion of the Pharmacist On-Boarding Check-Off sheet, residents will move into filling one of the staff positions on weekends and evenings.
+Upon completion of the Pharmacist On-Boarding Check-Off sheet, residents will move into filling one of the staff positions on weekends and evenings, as well as rotate every fourth Friday evening amongst the residents.
 Careful attention to ASHP Duty Hours will be made by the resident and reviewed by the RPD and Pharmacy Director regularly, as described in this Handbook.
-The resident is responsible for staffing one of each of the pairs of holidays: Labor Day day/Christmas Eve evening; Thanksgiving day/New Year's Eve evening; Christmas Eve evening/Memorial Day day; Christmas Day day/New Year's Day evening.
+The resident is responsible for staffing one of each of the pairs of holidays: Labor Day day/Christmas Eve evening; Thanksgiving day/New Year's Eve evening; Christmas Eve evening.